rmolinari/thesis_1999/1999_thesis.typ

   return to #state(1),and (if $k > 0$) return cycle $k-1$ to #state(2).
 The $C$-change ejects $x(k-1)$ from $A_(pi(k-1))$
   (Note further than since $v < x(k+1) leq v(k+1)$, $x$ is ejected from $A_(pi(k))$ by this change in $C$.)

-We note (without proof) that the valie patterns corresponding to this module are exactly $setconcat(finseq({3}), {angletup(2, 1)})$.
+We note (without proof) that the valid patterns corresponding to this module are exactly $setconcat(finseq({3}), {angletup(2, 1)})$.

 === The basic moudle for the $P$-requirements